Three years after Ronald Greene's death and family still waits for justice

 State Trooper Carl Cavalier was terminated for speaking out about the Greene case in a WBRZ Investigative Unit report.
 Trooper Albert Paxton, one of the investigators looking into Greene's death, was placed under investigation.

-"I'm being investigated because I refused to participate in the coverup, hide evidence and lie," Paxton said.
+"I'm being investigated because I refused to participate in the cover-up, hide evidence and lie," Paxton said.

 If the bill Representative Green proposes becomes law, it would make what happened to Paxton and Cavalier illegal.

 "Shame on Louisiana," Ronald Greene's mother, Mona Hardin, said last month.
-"Shame on all them for putting Paxton and Cavalier all the others who have come forward.
+"Shame on all them for putting Paxton and Cavalier, all the others who have come forward.
 What I saw here is the same thing in the legislature....defiance of the laws."

-District Attorney John Belton said he plans to meet with the Greene family Tuesday.
+District Attorney John Belton said he plans to meet with the Greene family this week.
 He said his case is progressing, but he is still waiting on information from the feds.

 More News